Zenata

-The Zenata (ⵉⵣⵏⴰⵜⵏ; زناتة) are a group of Amazigh (Berber) tribes, historically one of the largest Berber confederations along with the Sanhaja and Masmuda.
+The Zenata (ⵉⵣⵏⴰⵜⵏ; زناتة) are a group of Berber tribes, historically one of the largest Berber confederations along with the Sanhaja and Masmuda.
 Their lifestyle was either nomadic or semi-nomadic.

-Etymology

-Iznaten (ⵉⵣⵏⴰⵜⵏ) come from his singular Aznat (ⴰⵣⵏⴰⵜ).
-Aznat is composed by Azn (ⴰⵣⵏ) and At (ⴰⵜ).
-In Berber language, Azn means Send and At means Sons in zenati berber.
-For the word Sons, At in berber is only used in zenati berber.
-In the others berber dialects, the word for Sons is Ayt (ⴰⵢⵜ) or Ag (ⴰⴳ).

 Society

 The 14th-century historiographer Ibn Khaldun reports that the Zenata were divided into three large tribes: Jarawa, Maghrawa, and Banu Ifran.
-Formerly occupying a large portion of the Maghreb (Tamazgha), they were displaced to the south and west in conflicts with the more powerful Kutama and Houara.
+Formerly occupying a large portion of the Maghreb, they were displaced to the south and west in conflicts with the more powerful Kutama and Houara.

 The Zenata adopted Islam early, in the 7th century.
-While other Amazigh tribes continued to resist the Umayyad Caliphate conquest well into the 8th century, they were quickly Islamized.
+While other Berber tribes continued to resist the Umayyad Caliphate conquest well into the 8th century, they were quickly Islamized.
 They also formed a substantial contingent in the subsequent Muslim conquest of Iberia.

 Language

-As Berbers, the Zenata spoke one of the Berber (Amazigh) languages.
+As Berbers, the Zenata spoke one of the Berber languages.
 Ibn Khaldun wrote that their dialect was distinct from other Berber dialects.
 French linguist Edmond Destaing in 1915 proposed "Zenati" as a loose subgrouping within the Northern Berber languages, including Riffian Berber in northeastern Morocco and Shawiya Berber in northeastern Algeria.